Frequently Asked Questions

 Southern California Edison is responsible for maintaining transmission lines that deliver the energy we purchase.
 Please call SCE if you're experiencing a power outage to restore power: 800-611-1911.

 Clean Power Alliance already serves municipal and commercial customers in unincorporated Los Angeles County, South Pasadena, and Rolling Hills Estates.
-We are rolling out service to the rest of our service area in 2019.
-Once Clean Power Alliance launches in your community, you won't need to do anything to become our customer.
-You will receive a minimum of 4 notices by mail letting you know you're being enrolled in Clean Power Alliance and providing information about your new options.
-You can also always check your status by calling us at 888-585-3788, or emailing us at firstname.lastname@example.org.
+We expanded service to the rest of our service area for residential customers in February 2019 and commercial customers in the remaining 28 cities in May 2019.
+Now that Clean Power Alliance has launched in your community, you are automatically our customer, unless you chose to return to SCE.
+You should have received a minimum of 4 notices by mail letting you know you're were enrolled in Clean Power Alliance and providing information about your new options.
+If you recently moved into your home or business, you will be sent two notices by mail with information on your new options.
+If you have questions about your account, you can call us at 888-585-3788 or email us at firstname.lastname@example.org.

 LADWP is a municipal utility with an exclusive monopoly granted by the Los Angeles City Charter to provide electricity utility service for residents and businesses in the City of Los Angeles.
 A change would require a citizen vote to amend the charter.
 As such, Clean Power Alliance is not able to offer service to customers in LADWP service area.